Written by Ian Sharp on Jan. 30th, 2019

 If we were to say the document itself is capable of searching for similar documents.
 Does that still sound so crazy? ... and I'm not crazy.
 Because it's true, and that's what happens when you read articles about making soup and then you suddenly find ads asking you to try the new and improved england clam chowder.
 Is that the red or the white?
 Read my next blog, where I don't address that question at all but instead touch on another important topic; a topic that still falls within the same category of big data.

 Ian Sharp helps businesses automate and optimize tasks.
-He is an expert at getting digital marketers to understand concepts in big data and pattern recognition.
+He is an expert in combining technology, big data, and pattern recognition with sales and marketing.
 If you're interested in writing your own software to automate your job, or run better analyses, then definitely reach out and request a free strategy session today.